MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clone-table.md

 1. When execution completes, preview the data loaded into the `dimension_city1` table in the `dbo1` schema.

-1. To create a table clone as of a _previous point in time_, in the query editor, paste the following code **to replace the existing statements**, and then read the comments.
+1. To create a table clone as of a _previous point in time_, in the query editor, paste the following code **to replace the existing statements**.
+The code create a clone of the `dimension_city` table and the `fact_sale` table at certain points in time in the new schema.

     ```sql
     --Create a clone of the dbo.dimension_city table in the dbo1 schema.